chubbymaggie/DDFF2/README.md

 Surely, file/directory names are not compared.
 If entropy of these 5 spots are suspiciosly low (less than 7 bits per byte), the whole file is hashed.
 Read more about entropy in my ["Reverse Engineering for Beginners"](https://beginners.re/) book.
-If you feel paranoid, turn on "PARANOID" option in the ddff.py file, and full hashes will be calculated for each file.
+If you feel paranoid, turn on "PARANOID" option in the ddff.py file, and full hashes will be calculated for each file (this is just slow, especially for videos).

 Rationale: for compressed files, only these 5 4KB spots are seems to be enough, maybe even less.
 However, a patched byte(s) in low-entropy text/executable file can be located between spots and